-If human cognitive architecture Memory is often defined as "an organism's ability to store, retain, and recall information and experiences"1).
+If human cognitive architecture is to be analyzed, then the role and properties of human memory system should also be accounted for.
+Memory is often defined as "an organism's ability to store, retain, and recall information and experiences".
 Since it has a crucial role in acquisition and retention of knowledge, it was the subject of many researches and an essential part of many cognitivist learning theories.